-Where credits are assigned to each module of a programme, credit indicates the amount of learning carried out in terms of the notional number of study hours needed and the specified FHEQ credit level indicates the depth, complexity and intellectual demand of learning involved.
-The details below indicate the UK credits and the European Credit Transfer and Accumulation System (ECTS) values.
+Where credits are assigned to each module of a programme, credit indicates the amount of learning carried out in terms of the notional number of study hours needed and the specified Framework for Higher Education Qualifications of the UK Degree-awarding Bodies (FHEQ) level indicates the depth, complexity and intellectual demand of learning involved.
+The UK credits and the European Credit Transfer and Accumulation System (ECTS) values for the LLB, CertHE Common Law and GradDip Commercial Law are indicated below.